 That being said, ten years of three hours of daily practice is still ten years of three hours of daily practice.
 This explains why only those who had the determination and able to focus on something will be successful, while those who jumps around from one thing to another will likely fail.
 Talent and Intelligence are just a small part of success and matter only up to a certain level.

-But where do the 10,000 hours figure come from?
+But where do the 10000 hours rule figure come from?
 Is it even scientifically legitimate?
 Well, in my opinion, whether or not the number can be proven with science is irrelevant.
 The important thing is if you want to be able to do something well, you have to be willing to spend your time and effort to practice it.
+And if possible, get a coach to refine your way to your goal.

 Even those who are lucky enough to be born with the so-called talent won’t get anywhere with their talent if they never use it.
 But if you put your heart into something that you do, talent or not, you’ll get somewhere.